If you have to buy it, get the best deal!

 I selected the pineapple towel for my box.

 I paid an extra $10 to receive the palm towel.

 I’ve already used these towels and can confirm they are amazing.
 We have no beach nearby so I cannot confirm nor deny the claim that they repel sand.
 What I can confirm is they absorb a lot of water for how thin they are.
-Cotton towels feel soaked and heavy after a day at the pool.
+Standard beach towels feel soaked and heavy after a day at the pool.
 These still felt light and as if they could absorb a lot of water.
 They are very large.
 My six-year-old was able to wrap his entire body multiple times in this thing.
 He is always cold when coming out of the water so the size and way it holds water helped his overall comfort.
 Plus, he looked quite stylish while getting warm and dry.
 If I had to name one complaint I would say I wish the design covered the front and back.
 The back is white and my older son, who did not like that he got stuck with the “girly” palm design, would only wear it with the white side out.
 I guess for him the white side is a positive.

 I see that there are 3 other towel designs on the summer & rose website, and I am really hoping they have some reasonably priced ones in the upcoming Edit Sale.
-While I am willing to pay more than $10 I spent for the extra one this round, I am unwilling to pay the full retail price of $55.
+While I am willing to pay more than the $10 I spent for the extra one this round, I am unwilling to pay the full retail price of $55.
 That is just too much for a towel, even though I love it.

 I did end up receiving the Peri Floral Train Case in the extra summer box I purchased below (scroll down to see more photos).

 The second choice was between an ERTH Tu Y Yo Ring ($55), a 7.25oz Jaboneria Marianella Hawaiian Black Lava Body Caviar ($48), or a 5.07oz Aromatherapy Associates De-stress Muscle Gel ($39).
 Once again, members could select one and add more to the box for $10 each.
 I selected the muscle gel and added a body caviar for $10.